otolaa/drupal8/README.md

 I think it was possible to add the necessary fixes for the module to work
 # 4. coinmarketcap
 this is the parsing module which parses https://coinmarketcap.com/api/
+# 5. yandex_map_block
+forms the address on the map Yandex Map for block